-Section Main Environmental and Social Impacts Impact Significance Suggested Mitigation Measures Person/ Institution Monitoring Suggestions

-Responsible Indicators Frequency

-Phase Hazard seriously hurt by to all staff staff containment well

-accidents.
-The • Ensure PPE used by all staff DPHE XEN cleaning work.

-overall score is • Ensure use of vacuum

-low. tanker/pump to collect

-desludged material &

-dumping to proper dumping

-site.
-Vacuam truck with 50

-m sucktion pipe will be used.

-It hope that, it will be

-possible to collect fecal

-sludge from maximum

-household toilets using

-vacuam truck.
-In some

-cases if manual pit emptying

-is requred then proper pit

-emptying guidelines will be

-followed.
-Labours should

-use proper PPEs like hand

-gloves, safety boots, face

-masks, eye protecting

-glasses, etc. Since pits of

-household toilets are smaller

-in size, it will be easier to

-clean

-Destruction of During the • Safeguards to be taken at Construction No visible Site inspection

-soil operation period any time of year when Contractor weekly degradation to weekly/2-weekly

-there may be rainstorms are likely, actions monitored by nearby drainages or in rain season.

-possibility of soil to be taken when a Environmental water bodies due to
+Section Main Environmental and Social Impacts nvironmental Impact and Significance Suggested Mit Suggested Mitigation Measures Person/ Institution Monitoring Suggestions ouggested mitigation measures Responsible Indicators Frequency dumping site.
+Vacuam truck with 50 m sucktion pipe will be used.
+It hope that, it will be possible to collect fecal sludge from maximum household toilets using vacuam truck.
+In some cases if manual pit emptying is requred then proper pit emptying guidelines will be followed.
+Labours should use proper PPEs like hand gloves, safety boots, face masks, eye protecting glasses, etc. Since pits of household toilets are smaller in size, it will be easier to clean.
+Appropriate awareness programs shall be arranged for the community members on health and hygiene issues and the impacts of improper sanitation practices; Ensure disposal tanks, drums or containers coming to, and from, the site are in a satisfactory condition - check for damage or leaks; Ventilation systems and facilities shall be kept in good functional in